Train Smarter: Have a Plan by Mick Wall

 - Easy Pace Parkrun with 8-10 x 20 sec Repetition bursts, 2 mins Easy between efforts

 Recovery is the key so that you are able to repeat the Repetition interval at full intensity and without any collapse of form.
 If you sense you can no longer hit the required pace with great form, end the session at that point.
 Ideal recovery is at least 2 to 4 times the length of the work interval and sometimes even longer.
-You want to be able to repeat the effort and intensity on each interval.
+You want to be able to repeat the effort and intensity at each interval.

 As with the other forms of intervals, you could start with a smaller number of reps if you’re new to this form of training.